Our Laser Hair Removal Promise To You

 Enjoy our Spa’s savings:

-*Buy one large*** area and get a small** area free!
+Buy one large area package and get one small area package free!
+See details below.

-*** Large Body areas: legs, bikini, underarms, back, chest, arms
+Large body areas: legs, brazilian, underarms, back, chest, arms

 Fri & Sat: 9AM - 12PM